Drew-Alleman/DataSurgeon/.github/ISSUE_TEMPLATE/bug_report.md

      * If on Windows are you in an elevated Powershell window?
 3. What Operating System are you on?
 4. What is the output of ```cargo -V``` <br>
-Please provide a screenshot of the FULL error.<br><br>
+Please provide a screenshot of the FULL output of running the installer.<br><br>

 ## DataSurgeon Bugs

 **Describe the bug** <br>
 A clear and concise description of what the bug is.
+What feature is impacted?

 **To Reproduce** <br>
 What command did you execute?
-If you can't install DataSurgeon what command did you try?
+If possible can you provide the text/file you are feeding into the DataSurgeon?

 **Expected behavior** <br>
 A clear and concise description of what you expected to happen.